fbpx

 Practical Issues

 Making a correct diagnosis of inherited AT deficiency can be challenging.
-Treatment decisions (consideration of initiation of warfarin therapy in a person who has never had a blood clot; length of therapy with blood thinners in the person who has had a blood clot; pregnancy management) can be difficult.
+Treatment decisions, including consideration of initiation of blood thinner therapy in a person who has never had a blood clot; length of therapy with blood thinners in the person who has had a blood clot; and pregnancy management, can be difficult.
 It is important to work with a knowledgeable healthcare provider.
-Hematologists (“blood doctors”), preferably associated with a Thrombosis or Thrombophilia Center, often have the most experience dealing with clotting disorders, such as antithrombin deficiency.
+Hematologists, preferably associated with a thrombosis or thrombophilia center, often have the most experience dealing with clotting disorders, such as antithrombin deficiency.

 Key Issues